Reed-CompBio/spras/docs/tutorial/beginner.rst

 SPRAS uses Snakemake to read the YAML configuration file and execute a SPRAS workflow accordingly.

-..
-   Snakemake considers a task from the configuration file complete once the expected output files are present in the output directory.

-..
-   As a result, rerunning the same configuration file may do nothing if those files already exist.

-..
-   To continue or rerun SPRAS with the same configuration file, delete the output directory (or its contents) or modify the configuration file so Snakemake regenerates new results.

 1.1 Save config for this tutorial
 =================================